julianburr/talk-hocs-vs-render-props/README.md

 2. It is still not clear where `this.props.counter` actually comes from.
 3. Now the composition even happens outside of the component!
 This makes readability even worse and makes composition still static.

 So we solved the mixin problem with ES6 classes, but we still carry around all those other issues.
-Also we add complexity when it comes to dealing with
+Also we add complexity when it comes to dealing with HOCs.
+We need to make sure props are properly passed down, refs are passed on as well to the original component, the display name of the higher order component is set properly for debugging purposes and the static values of the original component are hoisted up, so they can be accessed even after wrapping it, just to name a few.
+This complexity is not always necessary!

 ## Render Props